telerik/blazor-docs/components/textbox/overview.md

 * `Password` - when set to `true`, the HTML element renders `type="password"` so that the user input is hidden.
 You can find examples of validation and reveal buttons in the [Live Demo: Password Textbox](https://demos.telerik.com/blazor-ui/textbox/password)

 * `PlaceHolder` - a `string` that maps to the `placeholder` attribute of the HTML element.
-If a `Label` is defined, it will be shown instead of the placeholder when the input is not focused.
+If a [FloatingLabel]({%slug floatinglabel-overview%}) is used, it will be shown instead of the placeholder when the input is not focused.

 * `TabIndex` - maps to the `tabindex` attribute of the HTML element.
 You can use it to customize the order in which the inputs in your form focus with the `Tab` key.